Frequently Asked Questions

 How fit do I need to be?

 We have seven courses ranging in difficulty from ridiculously easy to ridiculously difficult.
 Those who are more fit and athletic will find an enjoyable challenge on our more difficult courses, while those who are not fit at all will still find an enjoyable challenge within their comfort-zone on our easier courses.
-You are able to traverse as fast or as slow as you wish.
+You are able to traverse our aerial adventure as fast or as slow as you wish.
 Passing is allowed and encouraged so you won’t feel like you are holding an entire group ever!
 There is something for everyone here.

 How can I buy a ticket?